lightelligence-io/styles/src/components/V2Button/V2Button.md

 ## Icon only

 To create a button with an icon only, use the `olt-V2Button--icon` modifier.
-The `olt-V2Button--icon` modifier will render a round icon button.
+This will render a round icon button.

 ```icononly.html
 <button class="olt-V2Button olt-V2Button--icon-default olt-V2Button--icon olt-Icon-action-add-default olt-Icon--small"></button>